 Become an advertising professional

-Impact customers and create exciting commercial content with an online degree in advertising from Swinburne.
+Impact customers and create exciting commercial content by studying a degree in advertising through Swinburne Online.

 Study an advertising degree online to become a skilled communications professional and learn from industry leaders.
 Hone your expertise in campaign planning, writing for digital and traditional media and advertising strategy.

 Gain the practical skills you need to excel in a range of roles in the dynamic and ever-changing advertising industry.
 As a graduate, you will be qualified to work in a diverse range of settings, including agencies, large corporate organisations, small businesses, not-for-profit and government departments.

 Plan and implement strategic advertising across all advertising channels.

 Create visual communication for use in advertisements on digital devices and traditional media.

 Develop television commercials and viral videos on behalf on a diverse range of clients.

 Become the internal and external voice for a brand.